17 Places That Have Been Ruined by Tourism

 Raja Ampat Islands, Indonesia

 This Indonesian archipelago near the island of New Guinea is made up of four big islands, one medium-sized one, and thousands of tiny islands all of which forms part of Coral Triangle, where some of the richest marine biodiversity resides.
 The breathtaking beauty of this spot, also referred to as “the Four Kings,” has brought a mass of tourists via cruise ships.
 In March of 2017, a 295-foot cruise ship called the Caledonian Sky only worsened the concern of over-tourism, as it got caught in low tide and ran aground in the reef, resulting in $18.6 million worth of damage and an estimated decades-long recovery time for the reef, according to a team of environmentalists and academics.
-This is the most-booked tourist attraction on TripAdvisor.

 The entire continent of Antarctica is in trouble, between global climate change and the mass infiltration of tourists via cruise ships.
 The boat traffic, from Chile and Argentina down to the Antarctic Peninsula, has greatly increased water pollution, threatening the lives of unique species.
 The Antarctic Treaty has sought to stop such environmental devastation, limiting the number of people allowed on shore to 100 at a time, while ships carrying more than 500 passengers are not allowed at any of the landing sites.